piazzesiNiccolo/ASE/domande.md

 20. When and where to start splitting a monolith codebase?
 How to split databases?

+    **When and where**

+    We must start to split a monolith only *when* it becomes a problem.
+How to define when it becomes a problem is context dependant but there are some usal indicators:

+    - Codebase has fast pase of change and functionalities continously added
+    - A lot of code kept together is unrealted
+    - loose coupling impact performance and manteinance, monolith alwasy deployed all otgether

+    Where:

+    Find the seams: portion of code that can be treated in isolation and worked on without impacting the rest of the codease

+    Bounded context, exploit notion of software modules &rarr; create packages representing bounded conext and move existing code (refactor it !) in them

+    Which context to move first depends on the application and the motivations for splittin

+    typical drviers:

+    - pace of change
+    - team structure
+    - security
+    - technology
+    - tangled dependencies

+    **How to split db**

+    find the seams in the db.
+Understand which code read and writes db and detect constraints(e.g foreign key relationship used by different parts of code)

+    - Breaking foreign key relationship

+      Services uses info of other service via db foreign key

+      Solution: expose data via API in the checked service package

+      - More overhead but foreign key lost, constraints managed at the service level, need to implement consinstency checks

+    - Shared static data

+      - Duplicate tables (possible consistency problem)
+      - Treat data as code (config files).
+Easier to update config files than db tables even with consistency issues
+      - Expose a separate service (possibly overkill)

+    - Shared mutable data

+      - Solution: move shared data in a new service that can be invoked through API

+    - Shared tables

+      Solution: split table in two, move used contexts to each service needing it.
+Store two concepts separatelt

 21. What is the CAP theorem?
 What is the SAGA pattern?

+    **CAP THEOREM**: In presence of network partition, you cannot have both availability and consistency

+    - Consistency any read operation beginning after a write operation must return that valure or the result of a later write operation

+    - Availability: every request received from a non failing node must result in a response
+    - Network partition: network can lose arbitrarily many messages sent from one group to another

+    **SAGA PATTERN**:

+    A pattern to implement distributed transactions in a lightweight manner.

+    Implement each business transaction spanning multiple services as a saga

+    A *saga* is a sequence of local transactions

+    Each local transaction updates a database and triggers next local trnasactions in the saga

+    If one local transaction fails the saga executes compensating transactions (rollback)

+    Two ways to coordinate these:

+    - Coreography: each local transaction publishes event that triggers next transactions in the  saga
+    - Orchestration, an orchestrator tells local participants the transaction to execute

+    Compensating transactions:

+    - Backward model, undo changes
+    - Forward model, retry later (possibly with timeouts and circuit breakers)

 22. What is a (event) data pump?

+    Data pumps are needed to keep updated the reporting db, which is usually kept as a copy of the actual db.
+Challenging to update when multiple dbs.
+When  the db is updated, data is pushed to the reporting systems (possibly in bulks and not every individual transactions)

+    Normal data pumps:

+    - data  pushed directly to the reporting system
+    - data pump maps service db to the reporting schema
+    - data pump version controlled together with service
+    - coupling worth to makw reporting easier
+    - data pump built & managed by the team managing serviceù

+    Event data pumps:

+    - Microservices emits events based on the state change of entities managed
+    - write event subscribers listen for these events and pump data in the reporting database
+    - no coupling with service
+    - just binding to events meant to be exposed
+    - event based is usually faster than periodically scheduled data pumps
+    - can be managed independently
+    - drawback: all info broadcasted as event, not very good scaling for large volumes of data

 **Cloud-IoT continuum**